NAThompson/mpi_clustering/README.rst

 .. code:: bash

-   $ gcloud compute instances create mpi-test --machine-type n1-standard-4 --image ubuntu-15-10 --preemptible
+   $ gcloud compute instances create mpi-test --machine-type n1-standard-4 \
+     --image ubuntu-15-10 --preemptible --scopes=compute-rw

+A bit of explanation:

-(We'll make it preemptible so if we forget to turn it off, it'll be cheaper.)
+  - We make it preemptible so if we forget to turn it off, it'll be cheaper.
+  - We give it the 'compute-rw' scope so that it has permission to ssh between nodes
+  - We choose the 'n1-standard-4' machine type so we have 4 cores to practice parallelism

 Let's go to this instance and install our tools: